 Once you understand how bourbon and tequila complement each other, you can start reimagining your favorite drinks.
 Classic cocktail recipes are the perfect foundation for experimentation.
 By swapping an ingredient here or adding a new flavor there, you can create a signature drink that’s entirely your own.
 Think of it as a familiar tune with a fresh arrangement—the structure is there, but the experience is new.
 This is where you can let your creativity shine, transforming a standard drink into something truly memorable.
 Start with a cocktail you already love and see where a splash of bourbon or tequila can take it.

-Reinvent the Old Fashioned
+How to Reinvent the Old Fashioned

 The Old Fashioned is a timeless classic, but it’s also incredibly adaptable.
 Try splitting the base between bourbon and an aged tequila for a modern update.
 One fantastic version is called “A Mexican & A Cowboy Walk Into A Bar,” which proves just how well these two spirits can share the spotlight.
 The bourbon brings its signature vanilla and caramel sweetness, while a good reposado or añejo tequila introduces a layer of earthy agave and spice.
 The result is a cocktail that’s both familiar and surprisingly complex, offering a richer, more nuanced sip than the original.